-(accommodations/in-class support/behavior data) should be scanned and uploaded into Success Ed each 9 weeks.
-Further considerations will be forthcoming R esource Teachers: Teachers will meet virtually with all students daily per schedule of services.
-Teachers will participate in a virtual PLCs with special education instructional staff weekly for each resource program they are responsible for instructing.
-Teachers will document all services and supports through paper logs and in the Onward electronic system during virtual learning.
+- Teachers will meet virtually with all students daily per schedule of services. - Teachers will participate in a virtual PLCs with special education instructional staff weekly for each resource program they are responsible for instructing. - Teachers will document all services and supports through paper logs and in the Onward electronic system during virtual learning.
 Documentation will be submitted/posted in Onward weekly.
-Paper logs of documentation (accommodations/in-class support/behavior data) should be scanned and uploaded into Success Ed each 9 weeks.
-Resource / Inclusion Paraprofessionals: Clear communication regarding digital access must be given to parents and students within the first week of school. • Paraprofessionals will be expected to assist students they support with accessing and using resources.
-Ensure that paraprofessionals have access to websites, student usernames and passwords to all necessary websites/resources.
-Collaborate and communicate with the special education case manager and teachers about student progress and needs.
-Practice both face-to-face and online learning in the first three days of school.
-Follow general education procedures and protocols established by District.
-SI pecialized Program Teachers: Instruction during virtual school will continue to maintain unit instruction and pacing as close to the FBISD Learning Framework as possible.
-Lessons should be designed for students to meet student IEP goals and objectives.
-Teachers will meet virtually with all students daily in a whole group, small group, and/or individually as according to district provided scheduling.
-Teachers will document all services and supports through paper logs and in the Onward electronic system during virtual learning.
+Paper logs of documentation (accommodations/in-class support/behavior data) should be scanned and uploaded into Success Ed each 9 weeks. - Resource / Inclusion Paraprofessionals: - Clear communication regarding digital access must be given to parents and students within the first week of school. - Paraprofessionals will be expected to assist students they support with accessing and using resources.
+Ensure that paraprofessionals have access to websites, student usernames and passwords to all necessary websites/resources. - Collaborate and communicate with the special education case manager and teachers about student progress and needs. - Practice both face-to-face and online learning in the first three days of school. - Follow general education procedures and protocols established by District.

+Specialized Program Teachers:

+- Instruction during virtual school will continue to maintain unit instruction and pacing as close to the FBISD Learning Framework as possible. - Lessons should be designed for students to meet student IEP goals and objectives. - Teachers will meet virtually with all students daily in a whole group, small group, and/or individually as according to district provided scheduling. - Teachers will document all services and supports through paper logs and in the Onward electronic system during virtual learning.
 Documentation will be submitted/posted in Onward weekly.
 Paper logs of documentation (accommodations/in-class support/behavior data) should be scanned and uploaded into Success Ed each 9 weeks.

-S pecialized Programs and 1:1 (Student-Specific) Paraprofessionals: Student-Specific paraprofessionals will meet virtually with students as assigned by teacher and per their IEP.
-Paraprofessionals will collaborate regularly with assigned special education and general education teachers to collaborate on student progress and provision of services.
-In -Class Support Logs will be kept for all students receiving special education services during a ny virtual learning and will be uploaded to the student's file at the end of each 9 weeks.
+Specialized Programs and 1:1 (Student-Specific) Paraprofessionals:

+- Student-Specific paraprofessionals will meet virtually with students as assigned by teacher and per their IEP. - Paraprofessionals will collaborate regularly with assigned special education and general education teachers to collaborate on student progress and provision of services.

+In-Class Support Logs will be kept for all students receiving special education services during any virtual learning and will be uploaded to the student's file at the end of each 9 weeks.